Why Is My Dog Growling At My Baby?

 If your dog has been “play growling or warning growling” at your young child, now it is time to start implementing a training plan for your dog (and kid!)
 If you are still hesitant about why your dog could be growling, you need to contact a professional trainer to evaluate your environment.

 *Do not keep putting the baby and dog together until after the trainer comes out and advises.

-In most cases, it is sufficient to stream the “Dogs to Diapers” online course to help give your dog jobs around the baby.
-Dog’s, like people, work best when they understand their roles.
+In most cases, streaming the “Dogs to Diapers” online course is sufficient to help give your dog jobs around the baby.
+Dogs, like people, work best when they understand their roles.
 Remember, it is not about correcting your dog for being uncomfortable.
 It is about recognizing your dog’s stressors and intervening to set your dog up for success.
 Most likely, your dog does love and enjoy your baby, but in doses of healthy interactions!
 Here are some other tips to start implementing:

 *Healthy alone time to chew on a KONG, interactive toy, or Bully Stick

 *Outside alone time away from the kids (give a bowl of ice)

 *Establish places around the house where the toddler is not allowed to interact with the dog.
 (Example when the dog is on their dog bed)